Vespuoli: Vaarunvuoret

 The Vaarunvuoret nature reserve is located in Vespuoli.
 It is known for the Vaarunjyrkkä cliff that descends sharply into Korospohjanlahti Bay.
 The nature reserve is a home for roughly 60 endangered species.
-The northernmost European hazels (Corylus avellana) in Finland grow in the Oittila elm grove and the bordering Vaarunniitty meadow.
-The Scots elm (Ulmus glabra) also grows at the very limit of its distribution here.
-Sheep's bit (Jasione montana) is a southern species that can be seen on the Vaarunjyrkkä cliff, along with plants native to the fell area: glaucous bluegrass (Poa glauca) and alpine saxifrage (Micranthes nivalis).
+The northernmost European hazel (Corylus avellana) in Finland grow in the Oittila elm grove and the bordering Vaarunniitty meadow.
+The wych elm (Ulmus glabra) also grows at the very limit of its distribution here.
+Sheep's-bit (Jasione montana) is a southern species that can be seen on the Vaarunjyrkkä cliff, along with plants native to the fell area, including glaucous meadow-grass (Poa glauca) and alpine saxifrage (Micranthes nivalis).